FlashView

 Speed of thought

-Cursor keys, mouse wheel, scroll — every input shows the next image with sub-50 ms latency, even on 45-megapixel JPEGs.
+Cursor keys, mouse wheel, scroll — every input moves to the next image without perceptible lag, even on large, high-resolution JPEGs.
 That's the Flash in the name.

 Native Windows workflow

-Right-click any image → Open with FlashView → you're in Loupe in under a second, with the entire folder already loaded.
+Right-click any image → Open with FlashView → you're in the Loupe right away, with the entire folder already loaded.
+Press G for the grid.

 Features